 I have visited Santa Barbara several times.
 It is definitely one of the best cities in California to visit and spend time.
 It has a great beach, boat harbors and a pier known as Stearns Wharf where you will find several eating and drinking options.

 The area just east of the beach and between Route 101, split by railroad tracks, is the “Funk Zone”.
 This area, which was once industrial, is being re-developed with attractive shops, restaurants and businesses like surfboard shops and artists.
 It is also home to the city’s Urban Wine Trail with more than 15 tasting rooms.

-I did stop in and see the new Hotel Indigo at 121 State St. It had just opened and is a colorful, contemporary hotel that is attractive and well-designed.
+I did stop in and see the new Riviera Beach House (formerly Hotel Indigo) at 121 State St. It had just opened and is a colorful, contemporary hotel that is attractive and well-designed.
 I would definitely stay there on my next trip.
 You are close to the beach and a short walk to the main shopping and restaurant district.

 Downtown Santa Barbara is very attractive and is a great walking destination.
 There are many shops, restaurants and galleries.

 Bouchon is a downtown restaurant that comes highly recommended by local friends.
 It is at 9 West Victoria Street and features locally sourced ingredients and local Santa Barbara wines.
 Chicago friends just got back and thought it was one of their best meals ever!

 Other articles including the New York Times, recommend La Super-Rica Taqueria at 622 N. Milpas for great fish tacos and Jeannine’s for breakfast.
 Also just read about The Lark for locally sourced, seasonal ingredients that includes a large communal table.
 Sunset Magazine loves Ca’ Dario at 37 E. Victoria and D’Angelo Bread at 25 W. Gutierrez for coffee, breakfast and brunch.
 Brophy Brothers is known for its fresh seafood along the Santa Barbara Harbor.
 Scarlett Begonia is also recommended at 11 E. Victoria.
 Food and Wine Magazine likes the Taqueria el Bajio at 129 N. Milpas St.